Skip to content

 Video cutters vs NLEs

-VEGAS, Premiere, After Effects, Davinci Resolve.. all these NLEs re-encode your videos upon exporting your project.
+VEGAS, Premiere, After Effects, Davinci Resolve.. all these NLEs re-encode your videos when exporting your project.

-This is because they need to decode it in order to perform the actual "editing" of the video you've fed it.
+This is because they need to decode it in order to perform the actual "editing" of the videos you've fed it.

 Ops & cons NLE re-encoding Video cutters